sparser/sparser/README.md

      'date': 23,
      'month': 'July'}

-Loops are one of the most power features of Sparser and are a feature that does not exist in regular expressions.
-Loops are great for lighly formatted tables
+Loops are one of the most power features of Sparser.
+They are great for lighly formatted tables

     >>> patt = """\